scienceprojectlab logo

 Finding the best insulation.

-To test insulation properties you can use two plastic containers with lids - larger and smaller size.
-Fill small container with ice close it and put it in the middle of bigger container filling the gap with insulation material.
+To test insulation properties you can use two plastic containers larger and smaller size.
+Fill the small container with ice, close it and put it in the middle of the bigger container.
+Fill the gap with insulation material.

 This would make an easy and fun 7th grade science fair project.
 It's simple, cheap and can be compete in 24 hours.